DhruvAthaide/Twitter-Messaging-Automation/README.md

 # Twitter Automated Messaging Tool

 I have created a Twitter Automated Messaging Tool using Python to send a private message to the profile links you provide!
+This script uses Selenium browser to execute the commands.

 ## Installation